With ancient architecture and idyllic natural scenes, Hue brings a pleasant, calm, and quiet feeling to those who visit Vietnam’s former capital.

 While crossing Hai Van Pass, you can admire the poetic view that it brings.

-One side offers a beautiful coastal view, while the other one brings a breathtaking mountain view creating extremely spectacular scenery.
+One side offers a beautiful coastal view, while the other brings a breathtaking mountain view creating extremely spectacular scenery.

 Be amazed at Lap An Lagoon